encomjp/pigeon-shop2/README.md

 # Agil Shop 🕊️

-A modern, premium e-commerce platform specializing in pigeon-related products including professional photography, exclusive merchandise, and comprehensive online courses.
+A modern, premium e-commerce platform specializing in pigeon-related products including professional photography and exclusive merchandise.
 Built with cutting-edge web technologies and featuring a glassmorphism design aesthetic.

 ## Table of Contents
 - [Key Features](#key-features)